OSI-INC/ATD/README.txt

 2) Callback URI: This URI is user-dependent.
 It must be set in the uri.php file.
-It redirects the web browser to send a GET request to the PHP server to execute the callback procedure in QBI, which obtains the access code for the company.
+It redirects the web browser to send a GET request to the PHP server to execute the callback procedure in ATD which obtains the access code for the company.
 Insert the URI like this, where the uri is between the single quotation marks : $b = 'http://<ip address>:<port>/callback.php?>' The current URI is set